hashicorp/nomad/scheduler/README.md

 - affinities,
 - and quotas.

-## Node reconciliation

-The system scheduler also does a "reconciliation" step, but only on a per-node basis (system jobs run on all feasible nodes), which makes it simpler than the service reconciler which takes into account a whole cluster, and has jobs that can run on arbitrary subset of clients.
-The code is in `scheduler/scheduler_system.go` file.

-Node reconciliation removes tainted nodes, updates terminal allocations to lost, deals with disconnected nodes and computes placements.

-## Finding the best fit and scoring
+### Finding the best fit and scoring

 Applies only to service and batch jobs, since system and sysbatch jobs are placed on all feasible nodes.

-This part of scheduling sits in the `scheduler/rank.go` file.
+This part of scheduling sits in the `scheduler/feasibility/rank.go` file.
 The `RankIterator` interface, which is implemented by e.g., `SpreadIterator` and `BinPackIterator`, captures the ranking logic in its `Next()` methods.

 [0]: https://developer.hashicorp.com/nomad/docs/concepts/scheduling/scheduling